 Jetstar's competitive airfares are a huge plus.
 Their best deals are on domestic flights in Australia and to New Zealand, beating out a lot of their competitor's prices.
 For example, if you want to go on an exotic vacation, you can fly from Sydney to Fiji for around $400!
 If you’re looking to fly within Australia, say for business or to visit friends or family, you’ll find even better prices.
-A flight from Melbourne to Sydney could cost you as little as $39!
+They have up to 20 Melbourne to Sydney flights

 Awards: How do you know Jetstar is worth your time and money?
 Well, Jetstar has won several awards for its awesome services.
 Skytrax named Jetstar the Best Low-Cost Airline for the Australia/Pacific region in 2007, 2009, and 2011.
 What’s even more impressive?
 In 2007, Skytrax named Jetstar the Best Low-Cost Airline Worldwide.
 With awards like this, you know you’re getting the best your money can buy.
 You can worry less about your trip and focus on having fun!

 State of the Art Technology: Jetstar operates the biggest and the best aircraft, including three Airbus models (A320-200, A321-200, and A330-200) and the Boeing 787-8.
 On the A330-200, you have the option of flying Business Class.
 You’ll have the luxury of premium leather seats, more room for luggage, and even better, more room to stretch out.
 Business Class services include tasty meals and beverage options as well!
 With big planes like, Jetstar can offer lots of tickets and accommodate lots of passengers.
 You won’t have to worry about limited numbers of seats.